vfat-io/tycho-indexer/tycho-client/README.md

 #### Snapshots

 Snapshots are simple messages that contain the complete state of a component (ComponentWithState) along with the related contract data (ResponseAccount).
 Contract data is only emitted for protocols that require vm simulations, it is omitted for more simple protocols such as uniswap v2 etc.

+Note: for related tokens, only their addresses are emitted with the component snapshots.
+If you require more token information you may utilise the tycho rpc.

 [Link to structs](https://github.com/propeller-heads/tycho-indexer/blob/main/tycho-client/src/feed/synchronizer.rs#L63)